deankoch/pkern/README.md

 users can select.

 `pkern` supports raster and geometry inputs from `sf` and `terra`, as well as simpler matrix and vector inputs.
-These packages are suggested, but not required. `pkern` is written using only base dependencies (included by default in R) like `graphics` and `stats`.
+These two packages are suggested, but not required. `pkern` is written using only base dependencies (included by default in R) like `graphics` and `stats`.